mdprince007/kevin-Cookie-Company/README.md

 ##  Usage

-1. Download Dashboard (1).xlsb from this repository.
+1. Download **<a href=" https://github.com/mdprince007/kevin-Cookie-Company/blob/main/Data.xlsx ">RAW DATA</a>** from this repository.
+2. Download Full Working File **<a href=" https://github.com/mdprince007/kevin-Cookie-Company/blob/main/Dashboard.xlsb ">Full file</a>** from this repository.

-2. Open in Microsoft Excel (or compatible software).
+3. Open in Microsoft Excel .

 3. Explore sheets for: